jechol/buffered/README.md

 # Buffered

-Buffered Queue and Counter for Erlang/Elixir
+Buffered queue and counter for Erlang/Elixir

 ## Installation